-The Centre celebrated their 40th birthday during 2018 and is situated in Boston, Bellville, serving communities in the Western Cape including persons from previously disadvantaged communities.
+The Centre celebrated its 40th birthday in 2018 and is situated in Boston, Bellville, serving communities in the Western Cape including persons from previously disadvantaged communities.

 Most clients live at the Alta du Toit Aftercare centre for their entire adult life.
 One of the major challenges is the fact there comes a time when family members responsible for the monthly contribution might no longer be in a position to pay the account.
 This can be due to ageing, limited income or death.
 In the past financial year, the centre provided financial assistance to the families amounting to close to a million rand.
 The centre, therefore, depends on donations from businesses, individuals, churches and other institutions.